Women in IT

 Next

-valantic SHero: Ines Göppert
+valantic SHEro: Ines Göppert

 I am an SAP HCM Consultant at valantic, specializing in payroll accounting and administration.
 After two years in management consulting, I took a big step into IT consulting.
 But I dared to face new challenges.
 Looking back, I notice how well and quickly you can learn this and become familiar with technical topics.
 I especially enjoy working with people, both on the team and with the customer.
 You notice how you can work to reach the goal together with different skills.